In these pages I aim to show how a spiritual mission, regardless of its name and tenets, can be made to relate to the whole world.

 Copyright © 2008 Hansa Trust.
 All rights reserved.

-The full text of the essay will appear in a book by Crystal Clarity Publishers later this year.
-Click here to pre-order.
+The full text of the essay appears in a book by Crystal Clarity Publishers.
+Click here to order.